Should I use 1D or 2D Barcode Format?

 A 2D barcode is usually in the form of a square, made up of a mix of smaller black and white squares, somewhat like a chess board with an irregular pattern.
 The data is stored in the arrangement of the black and white squares.
-Common symbologies include PDF417 and Datamatrix.
+Common symbologies include PDF417 and Datamatrix (QR Code).

 The one dimensional barcode was adequate for most applications, but for some specific situations there was a need for a barcode with the ability to store more information.
 The 2D barcode was born.
 Similar in function to the older one dimensional form but capable of storing more information.
 The ability to store the Gettysburg address is cited as one example.

 The information that can be stored in a 1D barcode depends on the symbology used.
 For most industrial applications the preferred symbology is code 128.
-With this symbology it is possible to encode the full ASCII character set, which enables numbers as well is alpha characters in upper and lower case. in most industrial applications, the content of the barcode is only used as a key to an entry and a database, in this case for most applications the string of six character provides adequate resolution.
+With this symbology it is possible to encode the full ASCII character set, which enables numbers as well as alpha characters in upper and lower case.
+In most industrial applications, the content of the barcode is only used as a key to a database entry.
+In this case, for most applications, the string of six characters provides adequate resolution.

 Data content for the 2D barcode